IOC vs Existing Systems

 Smart Panel

-Modernizes panel-level circuit control.
+Modernizes panel-level circuit visibility and control.

 Dashboard / AI